Neural Thermodynamics: Entropic Forces in Deep and Universal Representation Learning: Effective Energy for Stochastic Gradient Learning

 \section{Effective Energy for Stochastic Gradient Learning}

 Define $\ell(x,\theta)$ to be the per-sample loss function.
 We can define the empirical risk as

-where $\mathcal{B}$ represents the minibatch.
+where $\ell_\gamma(x,\theta):=\ell(x,\theta)+\gamma||\theta||^2$, $\mathcal{B}$ represents the minibatch and $\gamma$ represents the weight decay.
 From a dynamical-system perspective, for an infinitesimal learning rate, the loss function coincides with the Bregman Lagrangian of this dynamics, and so one can leverage the Lagrangian formalism to understand the training of gradient flow \cite{wibisono2016variational}.
 This is particularly attractive from a theory perspective because modern theoretical physics are also founded on the Lagrangian formalism and this connection allows one to borrow physics intuitions to understand deep learning.

 However, simply studying this loss function is insufficient to understand the learning dynamics of SGD at various learning rates $\eta$ due to the stochastic discrete-time nature of SGD.
-This motivates the definition of an entropic loss $\phi_\eta$ such that running $n$ steps of update on $\phi_\eta(\theta)$ with learning rate $\eta/n$ is the same as running one step of update on $\ell$ for any $x$.
+This motivates the definition of an entropic loss $\phi_\eta$ such that running $n$ steps of update on $\phi_\eta(\theta)$ with learning rate $\eta/n$ is the same as running one step of update on $\ell_\gamma$ for any $x$.
 Taking the limit $n \to \infty$, one can obtain a ``renormalized" loss function for which running gradient flow is the same as running gradient descent for the original loss.
 With this loss, it becomes possible again to leverage Lagrangian formalism to understand SGD training with discrete-time and stochastic learning.
-Because $\phi_0$ coincides with running gradient flow on $\ell$, one must have that
+Because $\phi_0$ coincides with running gradient flow on $\ell_\gamma$, one must have that

 We can also consider the more general case where the learning rate is a fixed symmetric matrix $\Lambda$ with $||\Lambda||=\eta$.
 The following theorem derives the entropic loss for this case.
 Many common algorithms, such as Adam, natural gradient descent, and even a wide range of biologically plausible learning rules \cite{ziyin2025heterosynaptic} can be seen as having matrix learning rate.